awslabs/amazon-ecr-credential-helper/README.md

 }
 ```

-This is useful if you use `docker` to operate on registries that have different authentication credentials.
+This is useful if you use `docker` to operate on registries that use different authentication credentials.

 ## Usage